About

 Presence

-OMMX have been nominated for the EU Prize for Contemporary Architecture, the Lisbon Triennale Début Award and are included on both the Architects Journal’s 40 under 40 “a showcase of architecture’s brightest up-and-coming talent” and Platform’s European 40 under 40.
+While we don’t actively pursue awards, we have been nominated for the EU Prize for Contemporary Architecture, the Lisbon Triennale Début Award and are included on the Architects Journal’s 40 under 40 — a showcase of architecture’s brightest up-and-coming talent — and Platform’s European 40 under 40.

-Our work has been published widely and we regularly contribute to architectural critique and discourse at institutions across Europe.
-We recently participated in the Architecture Foundation event Introducing New Housing — “a presentation of the best architects and most progressive developers working in the UK today” — and at the Building Centre panel discussion Rethinking The Way We Live.
+Our work has been published widely, and we regularly contribute to architectural critique and discourse at institutions and biennales, often collaborating with curators, makers and artists.
+We recently participated in the Architecture Foundation event Introducing New Housing — a presentation of the best architects working in the UK today — and at the Building Centre panel discussion Rethinking The Way We Live.

 Research